gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

     It is allowed to call Notify multiple times with different channels and the same signals: each channel receives copies of incoming signals independently.

+func Stop(c chan<- os.Signal)
+    Stop causes package signal to stop relaying incoming signals to c.
+It undoes the effect of all prior calls to Notify using c.
+When Stop returns, it is guaranteed that c will receive no more signals.
 ```

 Here, the user is expected to pre-allocate an `os.Signal` channel for receiving incoming signals from the OS.
 The API asserts that the channel will only ever be written to, and informs the user that they need to create a buffered channel of whatever size they deem necessary to avoid blocking.
 It might seem necessary to take a send-only channel to allow the user to set their own channel depth, but the signature could just as easily have been something like: